-Tuesday - Saturday 8:30am to 4:30pm Telephone: (313) 974-6164 Ext 103 Email: raynakarpuk@ddbs.edu
+Tuesday - Friday 8:30am to 4:30pm; Saturday 8:30am to 12:30pm

+Telephone: (313) 974-6164 Ext 103 Email: raynakarpuk@ddbs.edu

 Website: ddbs.edu

 The DDBS Financial Aid staff is dedicated to providing the tools and resources necessary to open the door to a quality education.
 Regardless of the size of the school, the Financial Aid Department will always retain enough qualified personnel to administer the Title IV programs effectively.
 DDBS currently has enough qualified personnel to administer the Title IV programs.
 While the primary responsibility of meeting postsecondary education costs rests with the student and family, our staff of financial aid professionals seeks to maximize financial aid opportunities by providing guidance and information about Title IV grant and loan programs, student employment, and payment options.